heygrady/fetch-actions/README.md

 yarn add fetch-actions

 # you need to bring your own fetch
-yarn add fetch-everywhere
+yarn add cross-fetch/polyfill
 ```

 ## Bring your own fetch

 The fetch standard is [replacing XMLHttpRequest](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) but it hasn't been added to every environment ([can i use fetch?](http://caniuse.com/#feat=fetch)).
 These days JavaScript applications can run in all sorts of places.
-Luckily there are API-complete [fetch polyfills for everywhere](https://github.com/lucasfeliciano/fetch-everywhere) your code is likely to run.
+Luckily there are API-complete [fetch polyfills for everywhere](https://github.com/lucasfeliciano/cross-fetch) your code is likely to run.

 [Not everyone loves fetch](https://medium.com/@shahata/why-i-wont-be-using-fetch-api-in-my-apps-6900e6c6fe78).
 If you're using something that wraps fetch, like [axios](https://github.com/mzabriskie/axios) or [superagent](https://github.com/visionmedia/superagent), you could still benefit from fetch-actions by using a custom responder.
 We will show examples of using custom responders later on.
 For now we're going to assume you want to use fetch in your app.

 You can read [more about fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) on MDN.

-In the examples below we're using `fetch-everywhere` but you could just as easily use any of the many fetch libraries available, like [`whatwg-fetch`](https://github.com/github/fetch).
+In the examples below we're using `cross-fetch/polyfill` but you could just as easily use any of the many fetch libraries available, like [`whatwg-fetch`](https://github.com/github/fetch).

 ## fetchAction in action

 In our redux application we want to [`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch) an [`action`](http://redux.js.org/docs/basics/Actions.html) that triggers a fetch call.
 Ultimately we want to inject the resulting data into our app (using a [`reducer`](http://redux.js.org/docs/basics/Reducers.html)).
 Of course, redux has a strictly synchronous, [unidirectional workflow](http://redux.js.org/docs/basics/DataFlow.html).
 There are ways &mdash; i.e. middleware &mdash; to integrate redux with [an asynchronous flow](http://redux.js.org/docs/advanced/AsyncActions.html).
 That's where fetch-actions comes in.

 Most redux examples leave this asynchronous middle step completely up to the implementor.
 We'll see later that fetch-actions is designed to work with redux-like middleware including [redux-thunk](https://github.com/gaearon/redux-thunk) and [redux-saga](https://github.com/redux-saga/redux-saga).